NeCTAR-RC/nectar-training/package04/outline.markdown

 ### Course suitable for

-The researcher is using a PC for analysis.
+Researchers who are currently using a PC for analysis.
 They want to know what they gain and lose by moving to centralised compute.
 They also want to know when to choose a VM over the other available option, HPC.

 ### Before the course